-Dr. Jason Wheeler and Dr. Doug Rohn are Board Certified Veterinary Surgeons.
+Dr. Doug Rohn is a Board Certified Veterinary Surgeons.
 Dr. Mark Albrecht is a residency trained surgeon they perform orthopedic and soft tissue surgeries on a referral basis.
 Please refer to MVSS for more information.

 Montana Vet Specialists:

 Dr. Britt Culver is a board certified internal medicine specialist.
 He offers extensive abdominal and thoracic ultrasounds, echocardiograms, endoscopy, and biopsies.
 He travels to Bozeman about once a month.
 Appointments can be arranged in Bozeman or in Helena for more urgent cases.

 Sighthound offers board certified radiologist consults using Gallatin Vet’s digital radiographs and CT.
 We send the radiographic images electronically, and usually receive a thorough report including potential diagnoses and treatment options within a few hours.

 If your pet is diagnosed with cancer, our veterinarians consult with board certified oncologists for pet and cancer-specific chemotherapy and treatment options.

 Courtney Collins-Horn is a certified canine massage therapist.
 More information can be found here.

 Jen Hill is a certified canine rehabilitator.
 More information can be found here.

 Canine massage is a gentle non-invasive therapy designe to enhance your dog’s quality of life.
 It is the application of soft tissue manipulation techniques intended to reduce stress and fatigue while improving circulation.
 Through an understanding of overall structure, balance and movement, the entire body is considered.
 Many systems of the body benefit.